 It is often a good idea to also omit from the backup dump the files within the cluster's pg_replslot/ directory, so that replication slots that exist on the master do not become part of the backup.
 Otherwise, the subsequent use of the backup to create a standby may result in indefinite retention of WAL files on the standby, and possibly bloat on the master if hot standby feedback is enabled, because the clients that are using those replication slots will still be connecting to and updating the slots on the master, not the standby.
 Even if the backup is only intended for use in creating a new master, copying the replication slots isn't expected to be particularly useful, since the contents of those slots will likely be badly out of date by the time the new master comes on line.

 It's also worth noting that the

-This file will of course be archived as a part of your backup dump file.
+course be archived as a part of your backup dump file.
+The backup label

-presence and contents are critical to the proper operation of the system's
+contents are critical to the proper operation of the system's recovery

 It is also possible to make a backup dump while the server is